SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 ##### HTTP, no TLS

-The following example configures ingress to [access PubSub+ REST service](https://docs.solace.com/RESTMessagingPrtl/Solace-REST-Example.htm#cURL).
+The following example configures ingress to [access PubSub+ REST service](https://docs.solace.com/Services/Configuring-EventBroker-for-REST.htm).
 Replace `<my-pubsubplus-service>` with the name of the service of your deployment (hint: the service name is similar to your pod names).
-The port name must match the `service.ports` name in the PubSub+ `values.yaml` file.
+The port name must match the `service.ports` name in the broker spec file.

 ```yaml
 apiVersion: networking.k8s.io/v1